 State Reporting Update

-Only one state (Georgia) is accepting and submitting the required data from recyclers.
-State law in Georgia was amended to require the state DMV to collect the data from recyclers at no cost to recyclers.
-The state entered into a contract with AutoDataDirect (ADD) and the system thus far appears to be working smoothly.
+Georgia and Tennessee are currently the only states accepting and submitting the required data from recyclers.
+The laws in both states were amended to require the state DMV to collect the data from recyclers at no cost to recyclers.
+The states entered into contracts with AutoDataDirect (ADD) and the systems thus far appear to be working smoothly.
 Several other states have indicated an interest in collecting and submitting the required data for recyclers, but at this time AAMVA has not authorized them to do so.

 ISRI supports efforts in the states to eliminate duplicative reporting by streamlining the process to have reporting directly to the state DMV which then submits the data to NMVTIS on behalf of recyclers.
-To explore ways your state might implement a streamlined system such as that in Georgia, contact DanielleWaterfield@ISRI.org
+To explore ways your state might implement a streamlined system such as those in Georgia and Tennessee, contact DanielleWaterfield@ISRI.org